arifhamed/arifhamed.github.io/_pages/guides/ldb-in-ubuntu.md

 ### Epilogue

-You know, there was a time where gestures on precision touchpads were not detected, until some narc bragged about to our applications security teacher one day. now i can't cheat anymore :(
+You know, there was a time where gestures on precision touchpads were not detected, until some narc bragged about to our applications security teacher one day. now i can't cheat no more :(

 No one likes Lockdown Browser.